pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 -  There is a clear non-linear long term trend.
 -  There is a clear smooth yearly seasonality up to some special holidays and the end of the year drop.
 -  There is a clear weekly seasonality.
--  There are differences in the trends over the years for weekdays and weekends.
 ```

 +++